-Pregame: TinCaps (16-26) vs. Quad Cities (16-26) | Full Count | Journal Gazette
+PREGAME: TinCaps (16-26) vs. Quad Cities (16-26) | Full Count | Journal Gazette

 DYLAN SINN | The Journal Gazette

-Stronach said the TinCaps had excellent energy in the dugout in that second game and he seemed excited about the possibility the team could get on something of a roll in the final stage of their 12-game homestand, which ends Sunday.
+That's notable because over the first four days of the series between the TinCaps and Quad Cities River Bandits at Parkview Field this week, two games have been rained out, necessitating doubleheaders the following day.
+The second of those rainouts came Friday, setting up a twin bill of seven-inning games tonight at 5:35 p.m.
+The second game will follow half an hour after the end of the first and, with any luck, neither will interrupted by the tarp coming on the field.

-It's Marvel Night at Parkview Field and the team will wear (quite frankly incredibly cool) specialty Ironman jerseys for the contest.
-Prior to the game, former Homestead basketball star Luke Goode, who now plays for Illinois, will throw out the first pitch.
+The TinCaps have dropped two of the first three games in the series, but won the second game of a doubleheader Thursday, meaning with a win tonight they will have consecutive victories for the first time since April 23-24.
+Tonight is also likely to feature the return of slugger Agustin Ruiz to the Fort Wayne lineup.
+Ruiz, who hit 15 home runs in 72 games for the TinCaps last season, spent the latter part of 2021 and the early stages of this year in Double-A San Antonio, but was sent back down after Fort Wayne outfielder Angel Solarte went on the injured list with an ankle issue.
+Ruiz was slated to play right and bat fifth Friday and will have a chance to get back in the lineup tonight.

-Once Goode is done on the mound, TinCaps ace Robert Gasser will take over.
-The 22-year-old left-hander has struck out at least six in four straight outings and has turned in quality starts in two of those four appearances.
+On the mound for the TinCaps to start will be lefty Robert Gasser in the opening contest and right-hander Ryan Bergert in the nightcap.
+The 22-year-old Gasser has struck out at least six in four straight outings and has turned in quality starts in two of those four appearances.
 In two of his last three starts, however, he has walked at least three, including a season-high four his last time out.
 He only surrendered one run in six innings in that outing, but manager Brian Esposito said he'd like to see Gasser pound the zone with his fastball a little bit better.
 He did note he liked the southpaw's competitive mindset on the mound.

 Gasser, who is 1-5 with a 3.96 ERA, is the No. 14 prospect in the Padres' farm system according to Fangraphs, which had this to say about him: